rynczakd/automatic-speech-recognition-project/README.md

 for its semantic recognition, and still other information for determining personal characteristics in voice biometrics.
 It is therefore necessary to choose an appropriate method of signal analysis.

 **Speech signal in the time domain**
+Speech signal by its nature is categorized as stochastic, non-stationary signal. _Stochastic_ refers to the fact that the model of this signal is a real stochastic process described by random variables with known statistics. _Non-stationary_ means that second-order statistics of the speech signal are time-varying.
+However, there is a concept of local stationarity, based on which, over sufficiently short time intervals, a speech signal can be treated as a stationary process.

+In the time domain, speech signal is represented as a sequence of amplitude values over time.
+These amplitude values represent the variations in air pressure created by the movement of the speaker's vocal tract and are commonly referred to as the speech waveform.
+In simple terms, a speech signal in the time domain is considered as a long vector containing real values:
+$$\mathbf{x} \in \mathbb{R}^n$$

+where _n_ can be calculated as _number of samples_ times _sampling frequency_ (number of samples per second).

+One common representation of speech in the time domain is the waveform plot, which displays the amplitude values of the speech signal as a function of time.
+An example waveform plot for English statements is shown below.

 **Speech signal preprocessing**
 Preprocessing refers to a set of operations performed on a digitally recorded signal prior to its parameterization.
 During the preprocessing stage, a speech signal can be transformed into a set of features, the values of which can serve as a basis for describing object states in terms of speech recognition.
 Typical preprocessing operations include the _removing mean value from the speech signal_ and _normalization of the signal_.